aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/steps-in-ait3.md

    1. Open the Aptos Wallet extension from the Extensions section of the Chrome browser, or by clicking on the puzzle piece on top right of the browser and selecting Aptos Wallet.
    2. Click **Create a new wallet**.
-   3. Make sure to store your mnemonic somewhere safe.
+   3. Make sure to store your seed phrase somewhere safe.
 This account will be used in the future.

 5. Click on Step 2 **CONNECT WALLET** to register the owner wallet address to your Aptos Community account.
 The Aptos team will airdrop coins to this owner wallet address.